nndda/Theatre/docs/quickstart.md

 # Quick Start

-You've installed the plugin [(or have you?)](installation.md "Installing the plugin.").
-You had the characters, plot, and the worldbuilding of your story ready, or maybe not, thats ok too.
+You've installed and enabled the plugin [(or have you?)](installation.md "Installing the plugin.").
+You have the characters, plot, and the worldbuilding of your story ready, or maybe not, thats ok too.
-Lets start by writing a `Dialogue`.
+Lets start by writing a [Dialogue].

 ## Writing the Dialogue